soul0101/Shell.ai-2022-Submission/README.md

 # Shell.ai-2022-Submission [Team Disruptor]

 ## Top 20 General Edition / Top 4 University Edition

+ToDo:
+1) Clean the code
+2) Make pipelines and classes

 The main throught process of this solution can be divided into 2 parts:
 1) Prediction of 2019 and 2020 demand data
 2) Optimal allocation of demand from each demand point to EV charging stations.